mathias/dotfiles/README.md

 ```

 The installed Git version should be 1.8.0 or newer to take advantage of some settings and bash prompt settings.

+On Linux, you may see errors because bash can't find `__git_ps1` -- especially if you compiled git from scratch.
+To fix this, I included the `git-prompt.sh` script from the git repo in `git/`.
+Move it somewhere like `~/bin` and add a line to source it in `.bashrc`

 ### scripts/